keeperdao/kips/KIP-15/KIP-15.md

 | Team reimbursements | 25,000.00 |
 | Total | 500,500.00 |

-### KIP15c Excess ROOK Rollover
+### Excess ROOK and USDC Rollover

-If excess ROOK exists (due to an IC role not being filled, an ad hoc need becoming unneeded, an IC needing a week off, etc.), excess ROOK will carry over to the next quarter.
+The budget above represents in all cases an upper bound.
+We are not required to spend all of it, and do not seek to.
+If excess ROOK or USDC exists at the end of the budget period, it will carry over into the subsequent budget period unless superceded by another KIP.

 ## Specification

-1. Send 3430 ROOK, 500,500 USDC and 1 ETH for gas to the current KeeperDAO Labs multi-sig address (0xa8b0a855BE21568B93f32805b244158Cc61AD006).
-It will be managed as it has been for the prior few months, with payments on Mondays for recurring ICs or on project completion by ad hoc ICs. @WhatsTheDeetz, @Pai-Sho, and @JZ will continue to be the signers on this 2/3 multisig.
+1. Transfer 3430 ROOK, 500,500 USDC and 1 ETH (for gas) from the KeeperDAO Treasury (0x9a67F1940164d0318612b497E8e6038f902a00a4) to the KeeperDAO Labs multi-sig (0xa8b0a855BE21568B93f32805b244158Cc61AD006).
-2. Pay ICs on recurring or ad hoc schedule throughout the coming budget period.
+2. As appropriate, provide funding from the KeeperDAO Labs multi-sig (0xa8b0a855BE21568B93f32805b244158Cc61AD006) to meet the needs outlined above during the budget period.
+3. Ensure good recordkeeping to provide for review of any transactions by the DAO.